Luisrosario2604/Object-detection-soccer-synthetic-data/README.md

 # Object-detection-soccer-synthetic-data

-Object detection for soccer trained with synthetic images (Blender) [README NOT FINISHED]
+Object detection for soccer trained with synthetic images (Blender)

 #### 👨‍🎓 This project was carried out during my master's degree in computer vision at URJC - Madrid

 ## Summary

 This project is the result of my master thesis.
-This project present an object detection model for soccer situations.
+This project presents an object detection model for soccer situations.
 The model has been only trained with synthetic images created with Blender.
 The model has been trained via transfer learning with YoloV8.